Stepping into solution design: Change management's best innovation yet

 Solution design change plans benefit from a neutral perspective, which you can’t find within your own organization.
 For example, a travel-focused consulting firm can take a fresh look at your processes, infrastructure, and tech stack, and then give you an honest assessment.
 From there, holistic solutions can be designed, and change management objectives can be defined.

 While your friends in finance might see a consulting firm as just another extra expense, consultants actually add a critical layer to the change process.
 They are fully dedicated to diving headfirst into your program, its operations, its costs, and its data.
-Consultants are also extremely skilled at creating unity throughout a project by bringing together stakeholders, buyers, and travellers.
+Consultants are also extremely skilled at creating unity throughout a project by bringing together stakeholders, buyers, and travelers.

 Get the DL on solution design